microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-aad-auth.md

 <!-- markdownlint-disable MD002 MD041 -->

 In this exercise you will extend the application from the previous exercise to support authentication with Azure AD.
-This is required to obtain the necessary OAuth access token to call the Microsoft Graph.
+This is required to obtain the necessary OAuth access token to call the Microsoft Graph API.
 In this step you will integrate the OWIN middleware and the [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client/) library into the application.

 1. Right-click the **graph-tutorial** project in Solution Explorer and choose **Add > New Item...**.
 Choose **Web Configuration File**, name the file `PrivateSettings.config` and choose **Add**.
 Replace its entire contents with the following code.